redhat-actions/openshift-tools-installer/README.md

 Here is an workflow step demonstrating some common version inputs.
 Also see [the example workflow](./.github/workflows/example.yml).

+Version numbers must be quoted so the yaml parser interprets them as strings.

 Refer to the [semver documentation](https://docs.npmjs.com/cli/v6/using-npm/semver#versions).
 The action uses the `semver` package, so all syntax is supported.

 ```yaml